carl-burks-magenic/DDD-CarlB/README.md

 * CODE is the primary deliverable
 * Homework and final project can be done individually or in teams

+Additional requirement added 10:31 AM at 6/1/2021

+any/all of:
+* DDD Diagrams in UML/MS/C4 Notation
+* Classes, Enums, etc. e.g. classes and namespaces
+* SQL or other schema that represents the mapping of DDD to storage

 ### Milestones

 #### first week, update README